-Compensation Action
+Compensation Action Factors Considered in Determining Target Awards

 Base Salary Adjustments Competitive market information

 Retention

 Executive's performance in his or her role

 Annual Incentive Targets Criticality of role

 Competitive market information

 LTI Targets Competitive market information

-Executive's potential future contributions to the Company

 With respect to the Chief Executive Officer, the Compensation Committee reviews performance relative to annual objectives and competitive market data in order to make base salary and target LTI determinations and to make recommendations to the Board regarding annual incentive payments.
 The Compensation Committee is supported in its work by the Company's Human Resources Department and an independent executive compensation consultant as described below.